jharwell/sierra/docs/src/tutorials/project/new_bc.rst

    passed during initialization, generate a list of sets, where each set is all tags that need to be added to the ``.xml`` template file.

-   Each change is a :class:`~sierra.core.xml.XMLTagAdd` object that takes the following arguments in its constructor:
+   Each change is a :class:`~sierra.core.experiment.xml.TagAdd` object that takes the following arguments in its constructor:

    #.
 XPath search path for the **parent** of the tag that you want to
       add.